cwang23/CDPH-Breast-Cancer-Project/README.md

 For the breast cancer risk models, the random forest classifier model we trained on individual level data had a ROC AUC of 0.806.
 The sparse logistic model we used for the geographic-level model had an AUC of 0.552.

+The ROC AUCs for the geographic-level models arelower than the individual-level ones, which is what we expect.
+The lower ROC AUCs are an artifact of using a binomial likelihood for the dependent variable (i.e. the survey responses coded as 0/1), which are not an accurate illustration of expected error.

 ## How to Run the Code
 Python 3 and the R programming language were used to develop both models.